fodare/Boris/README.md

 # FinanceManager

 A personal web-based application to help track spending and savings habits.
-(Demo only)
+(Demo version)

 <img src="https://github.com/fodare/media/blob/main/FinanceManager/App_home_page.png?raw=true" alt="App homepage" title="App homepage">

 ## About

-FinanceManager is a web-based .net MVC application to help track personal savings and spending habits.
+FinanceManager is a web-based application to help track personal savings and spending habits.
 Each spending or savings record is persisted in a connected SQL server.

 The application is intended for personal use and can be hosted on your private machine within your home / private network or a Raspberry Pi instance.

 ## Prerequisite

-- Donet SDK 7+ Installed.
 - SQL server Express running.
 - Dotnet CLI installed.
 - Docker installed.